-I. Further Submitter details: (mandatory informati on) Full name of individual/organisation making further submission: Ohinewai Land Limited Contact person (if different from above) C/- Michael Briggs, Harrison Grierson (Agent) Email address for service M.Briggs@harrisongrierson.com Postal address for service PO Box 1114 Hamilton Postcode: 3204 Preferred method of contact Email Post Phone numbers Daytime: Mobile:027 635 4030 Correspondence to Submitter Contact person Both 2.
-Eligibility to make a further submission (for i information on this section as to DMA Schodula L clause 9) A person representing a relevant aspect of the public interest; In this case, also specify below the grounds for saying that you come within this category; or A person who has an interest in the proposal greater than the interest that the general public has.
+I. Further Submitter details: (mandatory informati on) Full name of individual/organisation making further submission: Ohinewai Land Limited Contact person (if different from above) C/- Michael Briggs, Harrison Grierson (Agent) Email address for service M.Briggs@harrisongrierson.com Postal address for service PO Box 1114 Hamilton Postcode: 3204 Preferred method of contact Email Post Phone numbers Daytime: Mobile:027 635 4030 Correspondence to Submitter Contact person Both C I am: A person representing a relevant aspect of the public interest; In this case, also specify below the grounds for saying that you come within this category; or greater than the interest that the general public has.
 In this case, also specify below the grounds for saying that you come within this category; or My reasons for selecting the category ticked above are: The Submitter owns rural properties in Ohinewai which are are subject and adjacent to submissions seeking rule changes and future urban development.
 The Submitter has a significant interest in the outcomes of those submissions.
 3. Request to be heard at a hearing Yes, I wish to be heard at the hearing in support of my further submission; or No, I do not wish to be heard at the hearing in support of my further submission 4.
 Joint submission If others make a similar submission, I will consider presenting a joint case with them at the hearing yes no

-5. Checklist for r further submission being made \bigvee I have filled in the table on the next page with details of my further submission. ✓ I have added $\boxed{\hspace{0.5cm}}$ I have added $\underline{\hspace{0.5cm}}^6$ further pages/sheets that form part of my further submission.
-I understand that I am responsible for serving a copy of my further submission on the original submitter(s) within 5 working days after it is served on Council.
-6. Signature of 6.
+5. Checklist fo 5.
+Checklist for further submission being made \bigvee I have filled in the table on the next page with details of my further submission.
+I have added 6 further pages/sheets that form part of my further submission. that I am responsible for serving a copy of king days after it is served on Council. f my further submission on the original submitter(s) 6.
+Signature of 6.
 Signature of further submitter (a signature is not required if you make your submission by electronic means) Signature of further submitter (or person authorised to sign on their behalf) Signature: Michael Briggs (Agent) Date: 15 July 2019 (type name if submitting electronically)